ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 {PANEL: Understanding Analyzers}

-Lucene offers several Analyzers out of the box, and new ones can be [created](../indexes/using-analyzers#creating-custom-analyzers).
+Lucene offers several Analyzers out of the box.
+New [customized analyzers](../indexes/using-analyzers#creating-custom-analyzers) can also be created.

 Various Analyzers differ in the way they split the text stream ("tokenize"), and in the way they process those tokens in post-tokenization.

-The examples below will use this sample text:
+The examples below use the following text:

 `The quick brown fox jumped over the lazy dogs, Bob@hotmail.com 123432.`